-The 7 Ancient Wonders of the World
+The Seven Man-made Wonders of the Ancient World

 The Great Pyramid of Giza

-The oldest and the only surviving landmark that belongs to the seven wonders of the ancient world is the Great Pyramid of Giza.
+The oldest and the only surviving iconic landmark that belongs to the seven wonders of the ancient world is the Great Pyramid of Giza.
 It is the largest of the 3 pyramids found in Giza Necropolis which is now called the El Giza in Egypt.

 With the original height of 146.5 meters or 481 feet, the Great pyramid of Giza was considered the tallest man-made structure on the planet for 3,800 years.
 The absence of its casing stones and the effects of erosion has reduced its height to what it is now at 138.8 meters or 455.4 feet.
 According to Egyptologists, the Great pyramid of Giza was constructed as a tomb of the 4th dynasty Egyptian pharaoh called Khufu and basing on the mark found in the interior chamber, the construction took 10-20 years before its completion on 2560 BC.

 The massive size and the perfect shape of the pyramid raised a lot of speculations and theories about its construction but the most accepted theory was that, early Egyptians built the great pyramid with great precision by moving gigantic stones from a quarry and then dragging these stones and finally lifting them into place.
 The outer surface of the great pyramid was originally smooth when it was still covered by its white casing stones made of limestone.
 A great earthquake loosened these stones around 1300 AD and what remained of its outer structure is the stepped underlying core that is seen today.
 Remaining casing stones are still found intact at the base of the great pyramid.